top of page

 Summary of Current Services

 This is a Telephone Support & Alert Befriending service, which has been in operation since April 2008.
 The service aims to reduce the feelings of fear and isolation felt by the elderly and other vulnerable members of our community building on social inclusion and building local, social capacity.
 This is achieved by contacting each person via telephone, on agreed week-days at a pre-arranged time.
-Every call will cover three main points:

 This project is funded by the Public Health Agency (PHA).